All right, I gave in and got a twitter account. You can find me at: https://twitter.com/DavidBrin

 == A DENSE (BUT REWARDING) SLIDE SHOW ==

-Sometimes one of my older items erupts, suddenly, back into currency.
-There’s been a lot more attention to my slideshow about potential dangers that might lurk from many different directions, and not just the fashionable flavor-of-the-decade (presently militant Islamists).
-This presentation, created for the Defense Threat Reduction Agency is very dense and requires earnest and soberly curious reading.
+This presentation --A Broad Perspective Search of Unusual Failure Modes and Under-developed Strategies -- created for the Defense Threat Reduction Agency is very dense and requires earnest and soberly curious reading.
 Don’t bother, if you plan to skim!

 And finally... before lighting the political lamp...